shikokuchuo/mirai/README.md

 A ‘miraiCluster’ may also be registered for use with the [`foreach`](https://cran.r-project.org/package=foreach) package by [`doParallel`](https://cran.r-project.org/package=doParallel).

-This functionality fulfils a request from R-Core at R Project Sprint 2023.

 ### Use with Crew and Targets